 Her seasons: The Bachelor, season 20 and The Bachelorette, season 12

 After suffering heartbreak on Ben Higgins’s season of The Bachelor, JoJo took the reins on her own season of The Bachelorette in 2016.
 Jordan was a clear front-runner, snagging the first impression rose among many one-on-one dates, and the season ended with Jordan on one knee.
 He re-proposed with a custom five-carat diamond ring.
-The pair is still very much in love (according to social media, anyway), and after taking it nice and slow, the two are gearing up for a 2020 wedding in California.
+The pair is still very much in love (according to social media, anyway), and after taking it nice and slow, the two are gearing up for a California wedding.

 Rachel Lindsay and Bryan Abasolo